elixir-nx/nx/nx/README.md

 At the end of the day, Elixir provides the functional foundation and a powerful macro system that allows us to compile a subset of Elixir to the CPU/GPU.

-With time, we hope to see efforts that marry the benefits of the Erlang VM with numerical computing.
-Such as distributed computations, thanks to the Erlang VM's built-in ability of running in clusters, and federated learning, leverating the Erlang VM capabilities of handling data in and out of hundreds of thousands of devices concurrently.
+With the addition of `Nx.Serving`, we started to marry the benefits of the Erlang VM with numerical computing.
+With `Nx.Serving`, you can batch numerical computing requests, as well as load balance requests over a cluster of machines.
+This makes it easy to embed and scale Nx code within your existing Elixir systems, both horizontally and vertically, and without a need for third-party services.

 We also expect numerical computing to complement the Elixir ecosystem in different ways, such as: